yakosti/rapidnet/README.md

 In the command line, cd into the rapidnet folder.
 Get the entire path the the NDLog file you want to run `<path-to-file>/<My-NDLog-Program>.olg`.
 Run

     ./rapidnet/dpcompiler/dpcompile <path-to-file>/<My-NDLog-Program>.olg

+In NDLog Programs, all string constants must be assigned a value larger than 1000 using

+    #define <STR-CONSTANT-NAME> value

+where value > 1000,  so we know it is a string constant.
+(March 12, 2015)

 10) SMT-LIB
 -----------